 What Is The Rule System?

-A concept that will be brought up over and over and over and over again in my posts is The Rule System, commonly shortened down to The System.
+The Rule System, commonly shortened down to The System.
 The Rule System is the most defining trait of autism for me.
 It is the guide to life, the way to all that exists, the provider of answers and origin of breakdowns.

 People with Aspergers tend to have difficulty getting outside of established ‘schedules’, and a failure to adhere to these schedules is able to trigger a breakdown in many of them.
 I used to think I was exempt from this but alas, I am not that unique.
 In order to circumvent this, I informally created The Rule System in 8th grade and have been adding onto it and defining it more since.